Red Worm Composting

 Red Worm Composting – Welcome!

-For those of you who don’t know me, my name is Bentley (“Compost Guy”) Christie and I’ve been a crazed worm composting fanatic (or “vermiholic” if you prefer) for more than 12 yrs now.
-I created this website back in 2006 with the simple intention of sharing my passion with the world.
+For those of you who don’t know me, my name is Bentley “Compost Guy” Christie and I’ve been a crazed worm composting fanatic for more than 20 yrs now.
+I started this website back in 2007 with the simple intention of sharing my passion with “the world”.
 So far so good!
 Things have certainly progressed since the early days, though, and the website has provided me with an amazing opportunity to get to know a LOT of other “worm heads” from across North America and around the world!

 VermiPonics System-03-10-10